Chicago Medical School

-Welcome to the Department of Biochemistry and Molecular Biology at the Rosalind Franklin University of Medicine and Science in the Chicago Medical School.
+Welcome to the discipline of Biochemistry and Molecular Biology in the Chicago Medical School at Rosalind Franklin University of Medicine and Science.
 Biochemistry and Molecular Biology are disciplines at the nexus of modern biomedical research.
-Our Department has a long and distinguished history, with deep roots in cancer, metabolism biophysics, neuroscience, proteomics and structural biology.
-I am honored to serve as Chairman of a distinguished group of faculty and to oversee constantly, exciting new changes in our Department.
+Our discipline has a long and distinguished history, with deep roots in cancer, metabolism biophysics, neuroscience, proteomics and structural biology.
+I am honored to serve as Chairman of a distinguished group of faculty and to oversee constantly, exciting new changes in our discipline.
 Biochemical-oriented basic and clinical research is key to gaining new knowledge for the prevention and combating of disease and expanding the boundaries in medicine and science.
-The multidisciplinary nature of biochemistry and molecular biology, coupled with collegial staff, makes our Department an exciting place to explore.
+The multidisciplinary nature of biochemistry and molecular biology, coupled with collegial staff, makes our discipline an exciting place to explore.
 Furthermore our respected faculty serves the worldwide scientific community through a well-established network of collaborations, leadership and active participation in national and international conferences, serving in study sections and on federal agency panels.
-Additionally, our Department's faculty roster encompasses editors of journals and members of editorial boards.
+Additionally, our discipline's faculty roster encompasses editors of journals and members of editorial boards.

-Our well grant funded department offers a Ph.D. graduate program to educate future generations of critical thinkers and leaders in their fields.
+Our well grant-funded discipline offers a PhD graduate program to educate future generations of critical thinkers and leaders in their fields.
 Our faculty provide outstanding mentoring to enable students and postdoctoral fellows learn how to identify and tackle critical biomedical research problems in a challenging, rigorous and rewarding academic milieu.
 Training is customized under the mentorship of our successful faculty.
 Our past graduates have gone on to postdoctoral positions at major institutions and at biotech and pharmaceutical companies both in North America as well as internationally.
-Our MD-PhD students have flourished in outstanding academic medicine positions.
+Our MD/PhD students have flourished in outstanding academic medicine positions.
 Our cadre of postdoctoral scientists have obtained excellent positions in academia or in the biotech/pharmaceutical industry.

 Marc J. Glucksman

-The research orientation of the nine investigators within the Department is on protein structure/function relationships in important biomedical systems including protein-RNA interactions.
-The emphasis on the study of proteins (i) allows a common research bond and language among faculty, (ii) complements ongoing research in other CMS departments, (iii) coincides with the cutting edge of modern biomedical research, and (iv) provides teaching capability across a spectrum of biochemical topics.
-Each faculty member interacts with other research programs at CMS as appropriate for the biological system s/he is studying.
-As part of a university wide initiative to create areas of excellence, new faculty continue to be recruited into the department in the area of the structural biology of membrane proteins.
+The research orientation of the nine investigators within the discipline is on protein structure/function relationships in important biomedical systems including protein-RNA interactions.
+The emphasis on the study of proteins (i) allows a common research bond and language among faculty, (ii) complements ongoing research in other CMS disciplines, (iii) coincides with the cutting edge of modern biomedical research, and (iv) provides teaching capability across a spectrum of biochemical topics.
+Each faculty member interacts with other research programs at CMS as appropriate for the biological system they are studying.
+As part of a university wide initiative to create areas of excellence, new faculty continue to be recruited into the discipline in the area of the structural biology of membrane proteins.